Hertfordshire Constabulary

 Hertfordshire Constabulary is the territorial police force responsible for policing the county of Hertfordshire in England.
 Its headquarters is in Welwyn Garden City.
 The current chief constable is Andy Prophet.
-As of March 2019, the force consists of over 1,900 police officers, 235 PCSOs, and over 1500 police staff, as well as being supported by more than 410 special constables.
+As of March 2019, the force consists of over 1,900 police officers, 235 PCSOs, and over 1,500 police staff, as well as being supported by more than 410 special constables.

 History

 The constabulary was founded in 1841, under the County Police Act, five years after the Hertford Borough Police and St Albans Borough Police had been formed.
-In 1889, the Hertford Borough Police force was merged into Hertfordshire.

 The first constables were working-class men and were paid at the level of an agricultural labourer.
 In Victorian times, officers were entitled to only one rest day in every four to six weeks and were entitled to only one week's unpaid annual leave a year.
 A ten-hour working day was the norm and no meal breaks were allowed.

 There were strict constraints on an officer's private life too.
 For example, officers reportedly could not leave their homes without permission, and could only go out with their wives as long as they were not absent for more than two hours and someone was at home to take messages.

+Mergers

+In 1889, the Hertford Borough Police force was merged into Hertfordshire.
 St Albans Constabulary remained independent until 1947, but was then absorbed into the Hertfordshire Constabulary.
-Finally, in 2000 that the current force boundaries came into place with the addition of Hertsmere and Broxbourne, transferred from the Metropolitan Police.
+Finally, in 2000 the current force boundaries came into place with the addition of Hertsmere and Broxbourne, transferred from the Metropolitan Police District.

-In 2006, proposals were made by Charles Clarke, the then Home Secretary, that would see the force merge with neighbour forces Bedfordshire Police and Essex Police to form a new strategic police force.
-But in July 2006, Prime Minister Tony Blair signalled that police force mergers would not be forced through by the central government.
+In 2006, proposals were made by Charles Clarke, the then Home Secretary, that would see the force merge with neighbour forces Bedfordshire Police and Essex Police to form a new strategic police force. but in July that year Prime Minister Tony Blair signalled that such mergers would not be forced through by the central government.

+Collaboration

-However, with the economic recession beginning in 2008 the force began working on collaboration with neighbouring forces, first joining with Bedfordshire Police and then Cambridgeshire Constabulary in a strategic alliance.
+Despite the scotching of the 2006 merger, with the economic recession beginning in 2008 the force began working on collaboration with neighbouring forces, first joining with Bedfordshire Police and then Cambridgeshire Constabulary in a strategic alliance.
 The three forces formed joint units in counter terrorism, major crime, dogs, firearms, SOCO, roads policing, operation planning, civil contingencies, ICT and professional standards.

 Working collaboratively in this way protected local policing by local officers, but enabled specialist units to work across, and be paid for by, all three forces.

-Further collaborative work is under way with call handling, control and dispatch, human resources and some "back-office" functions being examined for merging.
+Call handling, control and dispatch, human resources and some "back-office" functions were also examined for merging in 2014.
 For the foreseeable future, the Constabulary looks likely to remain an independent force.
-Ultimately, the decision for any full merger of the three forces will be in the hands of the Police and Crime Commissioners, and thereby in turn, the public themselves.